 Well, not everyone’s got it in them to deal with an overwhelmingly overgrown garden.
 You may not have the time but you’re in a rush, or just lack the skills and tools to tackle something that looks like a jungle.
 So, if you are in need of a fast solution and could do with some help with your garden makeover, the pros at Fantastic Services have what it takes to handle the job for you.

-Our garden clearance service comes with a range of advantages, from free green waste disposal (up to 180l), reduced rates with the Fantastic Club and carefully developed customised approach to the option to benefit from additional services, upon request.
+Our garden clearance service comes with a range of advantages, from free green waste disposal (up to 180l), reduced rates with the Fantastic Club and a carefully developed customised approach to the option to benefit from additional services, upon request.

 Just check out below the results of our previous work on various garden clearance and makeover projects.

-Overgrown gardens can be a challenge for those who don’t have the time and equipment to tackle the clearance of excess vegetation and fast growing weeds.
+Overgrown gardens can be a challenge for those who don’t have the time and equipment to tackle the clearance of excess vegetation and fast-growing weeds.
 Still, if you feel that you’re up for the job, here are some final tips to help you out in this quest:

-- Any project without a clear strategy could easily fail.
+Any project without a clear strategy could easily fail.
 Inadequate planning may stunt the garden cleanup progress in its budding stage.

-- Start working your way gradually and consider clearing individual sections of your garden if it’s rather large and has been long unmaintained.
+Start working your way gradually and consider clearing individual sections of your garden if it’s rather large and has been long unmaintained.

-- It won’t hurt to rely on professional help for tasks that you feel out of your depth completing, such as grinding the stump of a rotting tree or hard pruning your messy lilac shrub or tree.
+It won’t hurt to rely on professional help for tasks that you feel out of your depth completing, such as grinding the stump of a rotting tree or hard pruning your messy lilac shrub or tree.